Fabulang/quiz/en/two-headed-mirror.md

 3. Amelia's reflection claims to be the real Amelia.
 What happens next?

-   * They both inspect each other carefully.
+   * They both inspect each other carefully
-   * They both want the other one to disappear.
+   * They both want the other one to disappear
-   * One of them is rude to the other.
+   * One of them is rude to the other
-   * One of them tries to cross through the mirror.
+   * One of them tries to cross through the mirror

 4. Amelia thinks of a way to prove who is real, and who is a reflection: